 An autoimmune diagnosis can be a lonely experience for many people, but there is hope for a healthier way of living.
 Functional medicine helps you get to the root cause of autoimmunity – addressing why you are sick and the most effective lifestyle changes to restore your health.

-Celiac Disease • Rheumatoid Arthritis • Lupus • Multiple Sclerosis (MS) • Hashimoto's • Crohn's Disease • Type 1 diabetes • Myasthenia Gravis • Type 1.5 Diabetes (dementia)
+Celiac Disease • Rheumatoid Arthritis • Lupus • Multiple Sclerosis (MS) • Hashimoto's • Crohn's Disease • Type 1 diabetes • Myasthenia Gravis • Type 1.5 Diabetes (Autoimmune) • Type 3 Diabetes (Dementia)

 The autoimmunity spectrum is a measure of the progression of this disease.
 In the beginning, silent autoimmunity results in small health concerns, but the immune system hasn’t caused enough damage to warrant a Western medicine diagnosis and treatment plan.
 Conventional doctors wait until you are sick enough to require medication for symptom management.